Contact Us: 617-232-0466

 Bird Walks at Hall’s Pond

-Please check back in the Spring for dates.
 Friends of Hall’s Pond will conduct guided bird walks timed for spring migration, on an easy half-mile loop, led by Neil Gore.
 Whether it’s sunny, cloudy, or light rain!
+Please check back for upcoming dates!

 continue reading →